Also known as:Promyelocytic Leukemia/Retinoic Acid Receptor Alpha [PML-RARA t(15;17)(q22;q12)]; Acute Promyelocytic Leukemia; AML-M3

 Why Get Tested?

-To help diagnose acute promyelocytic leukemia (APL), a type of acute myeloid leukemia (AML); to help guide and/or monitor treatment of APL or to monitor for recurrence
+To help diagnose acute promyelocytic leukemia (APL), a type of acute myeloid leukemia (AML); to help guide and/or monitor treatment of APL or to monitor for leukemia cells that remain after treatment (minimal residual disease) or for disease recurrence

 When to Get Tested?

-When you have results of a CBC and/or signs and symptoms that suggest that you may have leukemia; periodically when you are being treated for APL and/or when you are in remission
+When you have results of a complete blood count (CBC) and/or signs and symptoms that suggest that you may have leukemia; periodically when you are being treated for APL and/or when you are in remission but need follow up

-A blood sample drawn from a vein in your arm or a bone marrow sample collected using a bone marrow aspiration and/or biopsy procedure
+A blood sample drawn from a vein in your arm or a bone marrow sample collected using a bone marrow aspiration procedure

 Test Preparation Needed?